nextstrain/nextclade/docs/dev/developer-guide.md

     ```bash
     cd packages/nextclade-web
-    yarn install
+    bun install
     ```

-   > ⚠️ Nextclade uses `yarn` to manage NPM dependencies.
+   > ⚠️ Nextclade uses `bun` to manage NPM dependencies.
 While you could try `npm` or other tools instead, we don't support this.

 7. Build the WebAssembly module

     ```bash
     cd packages/nextclade-web
-    yarn wasm-prod
+    bun wasm-prod
     ```

    This step might take a lot of time.
 The WebAssembly module and accompanying Typescript code should be been generated into  `packages/nextclade-web/src/gen/`.
 The web application should be able to find it there.